Brandon Walsh: Missing years

 It was revealed that Brandon's job in journalism had taken him to many locations around the world.
 In 2000, he sent a video to Donna and David at the time of their wedding, despite not being able to make it to the ceremony.
 In the third spin-off, 90210, he was also revealed to have kept in contact with Brenda, Dylan, and Kelly.
 Dylan is the one who asked Brandon for Brenda's email so he was getting in touch with Brenda.

 90210

-Though Brandon hasn't appeared since the spin-off 90210, Brandon has been referenced by numerous characters.
+Though Brandon hasn't appeared since the spin-off 90210, Brandon has been mentioned by numerous characters.
 In "The Jet Set", Brenda tells Kelly that Brandon is currently in Belize and that he thinks Kelly is beautiful.
 Kelly replies that she has spoken to him as well.
 Brenda also tells Nat that he still craves Nat's signature megaburgers.
 However, Dylan – and not Brandon –, is revealed to be the father of Kelly's son, Sammy.

 In "Model Behavior", Brenda tells Kelly that Brandon had given Dylan her email, which indicates that both he and Dylan are still on good terms.
 Later, Brenda tells Ryan that she is going to leave Beverly Hills for a while and go visit Brandon and his family.
 This indicates that Brandon has either gotten married or started a family with an unknown woman.